A review of Wildsmith Skin Stillness Body Oil - what ingredients are in it, how they work, how to use it and the results on how it performed

 Benzoin - comforting and stabilising

-How to use Wildsmith Skin Body Oil
+How do you use Wildsmith Skin Body Oil

 Use immediately after a bath or shower when the skin is dry, but still slightly damp.
 This helps the product spread evenly and penetrate the skin as well as helping minimise water loss from the skin.

 Pump some oil into the hand.
-I found I only needed one pump or less for a leg unless I really wanted a heavier treatment and then I used a little more.
+I found I only needed one pump or less for a whole leg unless I really wanted a heavier treatment and then I used a little more.
 The oil itself is very slightly coloured and has a floral scent with a very mild herbal background.
 It's quite a unique smell and not at all overpowering and I found it very relaxing.

 The oil sinks in quickly and absorbs beautifully so there are no worries about getting it all over the bed sheets.
 My skin felt smooth and soft after I had put it on and it was still the same the next morning.

-Does Wildsmith Skin Body Oil Work?
+Wildsmith Skin Body Oil - review

 I have been using the Wildsmith Skin Stillness Body Oil for a month now and am extremely pleased with it.
 I was on a mission to hydrate my skin as I needed to apply some fake tan on my legs and wanted them in top condition!
 My legs are lovely, soft and smooth and I have found the body oil deeply nourishing and hydrating on this part of my body (always the driest!) and I have noticed an improvement in skin texture on my arms too.

-before you apply a body oil use some exfoliating gloves in the shower to help get rid of old dead skin cells and help the body oil penetrate deeper
+before you apply a body oil use some exfoliating gloves in the shower to help get rid of old dead skin cells and help the body oil penetrate deeper and enhance skin suppleness

 The essential oils do not have a strong aroma but are enough to make you feel relaxed.
 I am a big fan of Roman Chamomile and Cedarwood essential oils for helping me to switch off mentally and emotionally and often put them in my bath.